clarkngo/cityu-code-challenges/README.md

 ## Skip this first if its your first time proceed to next step
-Always `git pull` to get the latest changes.
+Always go to `master` branch with `git checkout master` then `git pull` to get the latest changes.

-### solve the challenge online or offline
+Solve the challenge online or offline
 First challenge: https://www.codewars.com/kata/5262119038c0985a5b00029f/train/javascript

 Choose any programming language to solve this challenge